martiningram/martiningram.github.io/_posts/2020-03-23-LDA-Tennis.md

 ---
 layout: post
-title: Has tennis become more predictable?
-Charting tennis's styles over time using Latent Dirichlet Allocation
+title: LDA on tennis or: has tennis become more predictable?
 ---

-### Has tennis become more predictable?
-Charting tennis's styles over time using Latent Dirichlet Allocation

 In these tennis-free days, I thought it would be fun to look back at the history of tennis and chart some general trends in playing style.